IRIS Kharg: Design

 Kharg displaced 11,242 t of standard load and up to 33,544 t at full load.
 It had a gross tonnage of 18,880 and a deadweight tonnage of 9,517 t.
 According to Jane's the vessel was 207.2 m long, had a beam of 26.5 m and a draft of 9.2 m.
 The Combat Fleets of the World records the dimensions slightly differently, with 207.15 m, 25.50 m and 9.14 m for length, beam and draft respectively.

-Its original installed machinery included a pair of two-drum boilers built by Babcock & Wilcox, that rotated two Westinghouse geared turbine sets.
+Its originally installed machinery included a pair of two-drum boilers built by Babcock & Wilcox, that rotated two Westinghouse geared turbine sets.
 The system was designed to generate 7,000 kW of electricity, and to provide 26,870 hp for her single shaft coupled with the propeller.
 The ship was capable of reaching a nominal top speed of 21.5 kn.

 Its original navigation radar was manufactured by Decca Radar, a Decca 1229 model working on I-band, while the installed tactical air navigation system was a U.S.-made URN 20.
 It was also fitted with Inmarsat.

 It was armed with an OTO Melara 76 mm/62 compact gun on its forecastle, as it was designed.
 The planned armament included two Bofors 40 mm AA guns, one on the helicopter deck and the other on the forecastle pedestal, that were never installed.
 It was equipped with four Soviet 23 mm/80 anti-aircraft autocannons arranged in two twin mounts, as well as two 12.7 mm heavy machine guns.

 Its crew consisted of 248 officers and men.
 Kharg had a helipad with twin hangars, giving it sufficient capacity to embark three helicopters.